 The purpose of the present document is to describe in details the BSM2 benchmark system.
-An important part of the development of BSM2 has been to implement the ADM1 model for the anaerobic digester.
-This has implied some slight changes with respect to the original version of ADM1 as well as the development of calculation procedures in order to have a reasonable calculation time for the whole BSM2 plant (Rosen et al., 2006; Rosen and Jeppsson, 2009).
-Furthermore, interfaces to transform the ASM1 variables into ADM1 variables (and vice-versa) had to be implemented (Nopens et al., 2009).
-More details on the model development for some units can be found in the other sections of the Technical Report.
-Finally, to facilitate the understanding of the modelling, Figure 3 summarizes the notations used for the various flow rates throughout the BSM2 plant.
+An important part of the development of BSM2 has been to implement ADM1 for the anaerobic digester.
+This required some slight changes to the original version of ADM1 as well as numerical changes to the model in order to simplify and speed up the simulation of the whole BSM2 plant (Rosen et al., 2006; Rosen and Jeppsson, 2009).
+Furthermore, interfaces to transform the ASM1 variables into ADM1 variables (and vice-versa) had to be developed (Nopens et al., 2009).
+More details on these subjects can be found in other sections of this Technical Report.
+To facilitate the readability of this report, Figure 3 summarizes the notations used for the various flow rates throughout the BSM2 plant.